ImageMagick/Usage-Markdown/files/index.md

 Both the "`-extract`" setting and the read modifier does the same job, though the latter will override the former.

 Also when you use a modifier, you must let IM handle any special file expansion meta-characters, such as '`*`' and '`?`', as a UNIX shell will not 'find' the requested files due to the modifier.
-What it actually does in that case is shell dependant.
+What it actually does in that case is shell dependent.
 As such the whole filename should be quoted when using read modifiers.

 The real purpose of these read modifiers is to limit the amount of memory needed, by removing unwanted images or making images smaller, while images are still being read into memory.